703deuce/Itts2/COLD_START_OPTIMIZATION.md

 - Models weren't baked into image
 - **Fix**: Download models before building or provide HF_TOKEN

-### CUDA Kernels Still Compiling
+### CUDA Kernels Disabled

-If BigVGAN CUDA kernels compile at runtime:
-- Build didn't have GPU access
-- **Fix**: This is normal - kernels compile on first use, then cached
+BigVGAN CUDA kernels are intentionally disabled for faster cold starts.
+This is the recommended setting for SaaS workloads.

 ### Warmup Fails